 Coun.
 Doug Craig had the opposite opinion.
 He said his experience as mayor in Cambridge showed that when proper investments aren't made to infrastructure, it tends to come back to bite you.

 "We ended up paying for it over the next 20 years," he said.
-"We have to be careful when we look it this."
+"We have to be careful when we look at this."

 He said the answer to reducing the tax impact isn't in the capital budget, but instead seeking better funding from other levels of government, namely the province.

-Craig called Premiere Doug Ford's plan to hand out $200 cheques to every taxpayer in Ontario "a witch's brew," adding that money could be better used to help municipalities cope with all of these demands.
+Craig called Premiere Doug Ford's plan to hand out $200 cheques to every taxpayer in Ontario "a witch's brew," adding that $3 billion could be better used to help municipalities cope with all of these demands.

 He wants to see local MPPs and federal MPs involved in the discussion so they can commit to more support for the region.
 "Infighting" at regional council to reduce the budget isn't working, he said.